postfalk/stream/README.md

 ## Introduction

-The Natural Flow API v1 (https://rivers.codefornature.org/) is well suited for complex queries with a limited number of returned records.
+The Natural Flow API v1 (https://flow-api.codefornature.org/ or https://rivers.codefornature.org) is well suited for complex queries with a limited number of returned records.
 However, we ran into two major challenges.